“Avoid gluten in your diet, because our ancestors did not eat it, and neither should you!”

 It isn’t just about avoiding predators, either.
 Does a moose bull need to remove every flea from his coat?
 No, only enough to stay clean.
 Wasting more time than the absolute minimum is a poor choice for his survival.

 He might want to be attractive for the mating season, but it would be pointless to spend the whole month in a beauty salon.

 Nature does not strive for perfection

 The largest misconception about nature is that it strives for perfection.
 However, all it requires for a species to be successful is to reproduce (and stay alive) better than others.

 People often say that house cats don’t need to clean their teeth because wild cats don’t.
-Of course, they don’t need to; cats in the wild are fine having bad dental hygiene.
-They are unlikely to live longer than five years, anyway.
+Of course, they don’t need to; cats in the wild are fine with neglecting dental hygiene.
+They are unlikely to live long enough to feel the consequences, anyway.

 House cats live longer, and their owners must care for their health if they want little Fluffy to outlive wild cats.
 Brushing teeth is beneficial to a cat’s health, no doubt, but it isn’t natural.
 Good health is not natural.